 Note: This article contains plot details from ‘A Big Bold Beautiful Journey.’

-Filmmakers have long been drawn towards the portrayal of road trips, and have used them as more than just a journey.
-In films such as ‘Easy Rider‘ and ‘Eternal Sunshine,’ we have witnessed how highways become maps of memory, loss, and the possibility of starting over.
-This September, the Korean-American auteur Kogonada (Columbus, After Yang) is releasing ‘A Big Bold Beautiful Journey,’ starring Colin Farrell and Margot Robbie.
+Filmmakers have always been attracted to the depiction of journeys on the road, and the road has been used as more than just a journey in these films.
+In films like ‘Easy Rider’ and ‘Eternal Sunshine,’ we have seen how roads become an indicator of memory, loss, and the chance to begin again.
+This September, the Korean-American filmmaker Kogonada (Columbus, After Yang) is coming out with ‘A Big Bold Beautiful Journey’ starring Colin Farrell and Margot Robbie.

-As per the premiere of the new film, it sounds irresistible, because of the casting of two luminous stars, a script from Seth Reiss from the movie The Menu, and a premise that blends magical realism with bittersweet romance.
-Although the film stumbles into sentimentality, offering more greeting-card whimsy than lived-in emotional truth.
+As far as the premiere of the new movie goes, it definitely sounds irresistible, thanks to the cast of two bright stars, a script penned by Seth Reiss from the movie The Menu, and a premise that combines magical realism with bittersweet romance.
+However, the movie does tend to fall into sentimentality, opting for more greeting card-level whimsy than actual emotional authenticity.

 Margot Robbie and Colin Farrell Reunite in Kogonada’s Road Trip of Memory and Grief